DreamCoreRev/EonsDBC/README.md

 ---

-## License

-Please refer to the repository's LICENSE file for licensing information.

----

 ## Support

-For issues or questions regarding these DBC files, please refer to the TrinityCore documentation or open an issue on the GitHub repository.
+For issues or questions regarding these DBC files, please refer to the [TrinityCore] (https://trinitycore.info/files/DBC/335/DBC) documentation or open an issue on the GitHub repository.